TIPS FOR TRAVELING WITH PETS

 the movement of animals.
 Animals must always be shipped in pressurized holds.
 Some airlines allow the kennel to be carried

 in the passenger cabin as carry-on luggage if it fits under the seat.
-Please be aware that all animals must remain in travel carriers at all times when in the passenger terminal building.

 In addition to compliance with federal regulations and airline company policy, there are a number of precautions the owner/shipper can take to